October 3

 Diabetes management means managing blood pressure, cholesterol, and blood sugar.
 In case you smoke, you need to quit.
 When it comes to diabetes management physical activity and a healthy diet are also important.

-People need to work with their doctor in order to make an individualized diabetes care plan.
+People need to work with their doctor to make an individualized diabetes care plan.
 With that meal plan, they can manage their blood sugar.

 Additional help to control their blood sugar might be to include moderate physical activity a few times per week.
 Remember, managing diabetes is not science, it is art.